Danny Reagan

-Daniel Fitzgerald "Danny" Reagan is a fictional NYPD Detective First Grade, and one of the main characters in the television series, Blue Bloods, being the eldest son of Commissioner Frank Reagan.
-He is portrayed by actor and New Kids on the Block singer Donnie Wahlberg.
+Daniel Fitzgerald "Danny" Reagan is a fictional Boston (formerly New York City) police detective, and one of the main characters in the television franchise Blue Bloods.
+Introduced in the first episode in 2010, he has been portrayed by actor and New Kids on the Block singer Donnie Wahlberg for the entire fifteen year run of the franchise, all fourteen years of the original show, and the spinoff Boston Blue.

 Biography

 The eldest son of the current New York City Police Commissioner Frank Reagan and his wife Mary, Danny grew up in Bay Ridge, Brooklyn with a younger sister, Erin, and two younger brothers, Joe and Jamie.
-He was happily married to Linda since 1996, with whom he has two sons, Jack (b. circa 2002) and Sean (b. circa 2004), until Linda's death off-screen between seasons 7 and 8.
-They lived on Staten Island until their home was destroyed in a fire in the season 7 finale, which was set by a drug cartel in retaliation to a recent bust Danny made.
+He was happily married to Linda Rose O'Shea from October 1996, with whom he has two sons, Jack (b.
+October 2000) and Sean (b. circa 2003), until Linda's death off-screen before the start of Season 8 in 2017.
+They lived at 1712 Amboy Road on Staten Island until a drug cartel retaliated against a recent bust that Danny had made by firebombing their home in the season 7 finale "The Thin Blue Line".
+The death of Linda in a helicopter crash is later also suggested to be retribution by the drug cartel.
 During high school, Danny dated Marianne Romano (Charisma Carpenter), who was described by his partner Baez as "the queen bee, super good looking, a little crazy, and dynamite in the sack" to which he agreed.
-As a young man, Danny worked construction.
+Right after graduating from high school, Danny worked numerous jobs including construction and bartending.

 In several episodes in the earlier seasons, it is clearly established in dialogue that Danny was the oldest of the siblings followed by Erin, Joe and Jamie in that order; Frank mentions that Danny was in diapers during the Watergate hearings which took place in 1973-74, while the final scene at the Reagan family plot in the episode "The Blue Templar" shows Joe's date of birth on his headstone as June 6, 1977.
+In the Season 2 episode "Mother's Day" revolving around tension between Danny and Jamie, his wife Linda says Joe was the "only thing that you and Jamie had in common" and calls Joe the "bridge" between the two of them.
 In later seasons, the writers appear to have retconned the order of birth.
-In the episode Common Ground, 2017, Frank states that Joe was his firstborn and that he misses him every day.
+In the episode "Common Ground", Frank states that Joe was his firstborn and that he misses him every day.
 He also stated that the boys were 19 months apart and Erin was their younger sister.
 Therefore, Joe is the oldest, then Danny, Erin and Jamie is the youngest.

 For a class project of Nicky's, Danny mentioned that when he was three years old, he wanted to be a firefighter for Halloween, but his grandfather Henry swore that as long as he was alive, no Reagan would ever be a member of the FDNY, got him into a police uniform, and he "never took it off" until he made Detective.